chinoyoung/specs/README.md

 - **Tailwind CSS**: For styling and responsive design
 - **Puppeteer**: For browser automation and screenshot capture
 - **React**: For building the user interface components
+- **Firebase**: For authentication and user management

+## Authentication

+The application uses Firebase Authentication to secure access to the screenshot tool.
+Only users with @goabroad.com email addresses are allowed to sign in.

+### Authentication Features

+- **Email/Password Authentication**: Create an account and sign in with your @goabroad.com email address
+- **Google Sign-In**: Sign in directly with your Google account (restricted to @goabroad.com domain)
+- **Domain Restriction**: Only allows users with @goabroad.com email addresses
+- **Protected Routes**: All application pages require authentication
+- **User Profile**: User information is displayed in the sidebar and header

+### Firebase Configuration

+To set up Firebase authentication:

+1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)
+2. Enable Email/Password and Google authentication methods
+3. For Google authentication, configure domain restriction to goabroad.com
+4. Update your `.env.local` file with the Firebase project credentials
+5. Make sure to implement proper security rules in Firebase console

 ## Project Structure